-I had all but given up on being an entrepreneur, when this venture darted into my consciousness, hovered, and came to rest in my heart.
-I take pride in making every dragonfly, knowing its my imagination, design, technique, and crafting ability that brings each one to life.
+“I had almost given up on being an entrepreneur, when this venture darted into my consciousness.
+It hovered, and came to rest in my heart.
+I take pride in making every dragonfly, knowing it’s my imagination, design, technique, and crafting ability that brings each one to life.”